 Your faith must be strong and wide, and ready to extinguish the flaming arrows.
 The word faith in Greek (language of the New Testament) can be a noun and a verb.
 The noun means faith and verb means believe.
 So, your shield, as you use it, is your ‘shield of believing’.
 But you have to use it.
 It is your ‘believe barrier’.
 The enemy will shoot lies at you.
 So, what do you actually believe about God matters deeply!!
 What you don’t know (believe) about Him can cause your shield to be small and have holes in it.
 God knows that.
 Do you?
 Or do you go out unprepared and hope for the best?
 How big is your faith/belief?
 What is your faith/belief made of?

 You are not fighting tiny battles, so why take a tiny shield?
 “We do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 Therefore, take up the whole armor of God, that you may be able to withstand in the evil day”.
 Ephesians 6:12.
 Take up the whole armor of God.
 And make certain you are building your ‘shield of believing’ as you go.
 If your faith is small, there will be loss.

-The man who has a son possessed by demons who cause him to convulse horribly for years asks Jesus to heal him.
-At one point the man says, “help my unbelief.”
-He knows his faith is small.
+One example of faith growing – There was a man who had a son possessed by demons who caused him to convulse horribly for years.
+He asked Jesus to heal him.
+At one point the man says, “Help my unbelief”.
+He knows his belief is small, his faith is small.
 The word used here is the opposite of faith.
-He says help my unfaithfulness.
-Help me where I don’t believe.
-Help me to have more faith.
-In Greek, the same word is used for belief and faith depending on whether it is a noun or a verb.
-Is your faith a verb?
-Is it active and growing?
+He says, ‘help my un-faithfulness’.

 From God’s Word: